An Out of Hours Permit is required to work on building sites outside normal permitted times. Councils permitted working hours are regulated by:

-Applications should be lodged ahead of the scheduled works (at least 1 week prior).
-This will give sufficient time to consider the request and for the applicant to send any required notifications to local residents.
-Applications need to clearly detail the works, provide justification and outline the effect on the safety and amenity of residents and the general public.
+Applications must be lodged ahead of the scheduled works (at least 1 week prior).
+This will allow sufficient time for the request to be considered.
+Notifications to local residents outlining intent to work must be sent 7 days prior to the works.
+Applications must clearly detail the works, provide justification and outline the effect on the safety and amenity of residents and the general public.

 Permits can be revoked if the works are found to be disruptive or breach the permit conditions.

 What are the most common reasons for out of hours permits?

 Concrete pours: Where there is an engineering requirement to ensure structural integrity is not compromised and to avoid cold joints which weakens the concrete caused by an interruption or delay in the concreting process an application can be considered.